SnowConeCoder/snowcone-docs/docs/data/material/getting-started/faq/faq.md

   It is possible that a mismatch of even minor versions can cause styling problems.
   To check version numbers, run `npm list @mui/material` in the environment where you build your application and also in your deployment environment.

-  You can also ensure the same version in different environments by specifying a specific MUI version in the dependencies of your package.json.
+  You can also ensure the same version in different environments by specifying a specific SnowCone version in the dependencies of your package.json.

   _example of fix (package.json):_